AJMansfield/Intelligence-Core-Public/kttu02.5.md

 The wheels and cargo would have to be hauled over separately, but this _should_ work.

-In addition to the cable, your initial design calls for using wood beams to construct A-frame braces and anchors at each end, but you quickly realize there's not really much in the way of "wood" available out here except as a luxury material.
+In addition to the cable, your initial design calls for using wood beams to construct A-frame braces and anchors to support the cable at each end, but you quickly realize there's not really much in the way of "wood" available out here except as a luxury material.
 Some kind of light-gauge steel box section, then?
 You've seen steel structural tubing in use, so it should be possible to get hold of some yourself.

-Either way, you still have no idea where to get the rigging hardware you'll need to put it all together, nor what the local vocabulary for any of it might be.
+Rigging hardware and pulleys are another matter though, and you have no idea where to even begin, nor even what the local vocabulary for any of it might be.

 If you're able to find someone who deals in that kind of equipment, you could probably just draw a diagram of the specific pulley blocks and anchors you need to explain, but even assuming they have all of the pieces and are willing to sell them to you, odds are they're be _quite_ expensive.

+For that matter, how much would all the other stuff cost you?
+It certainly won't be cheap either.

 However, you do have one stroke of luck in the week, when Nydia approaches you and shows you a collection of survey maps that show parts of the canyon networks near the city,